bugnitude/SamplePDFViewer/README.md

 ## PDFDocumentController
-This controller manages a PDF document and caches PDFPageViewController's instances.
+PDFDocumentController manages a PDF document and caches PDFPageViewController's instances.
 PDFViewController gets the instances from this controller and provides them to UIPageViewController.
 This controller instantiates PDFPageViewController's instances for previous pages and next pages beforehand with an instance for a requested page to provide them immediately on demand.

 # Installation
 If you want to use the PDF viewer in your project, copy all files in the PDF Viewer group in this project to your project.
 See the ViewController class about the usage.